 - When prescribing a medication that’s new for the patient, remember to consider starting with a lower dose and gradually increasing as needed.

-Mentation check: in addition to the mental status exam suggested in the virtual comprehensive geriatric assessment consult the virtual approaches to cognitive screening during pandemics from the Canadian Geriatrics Society (May 8, 2020) for other possible assessment tools that can also be used.
+In addition to the mental status exam suggested in the virtual comprehensive geriatric assessment consult the virtual approaches to cognitive screening during pandemics from the Canadian Geriatrics Society (May 8, 2020) for other possible assessment tools that can also be used.

-Mobility check: ask what the older adult is doing to keep moving inside or around their home.
+Ask what the older adult is doing to keep moving inside or around their home.
 Suggest a plan to do steps or laps around a room or join an online exercise class.
 Also suggest 5-10 sit-to-stand repetitions 3-4 times a day.
 Stress the importance of remaining active even while staying home.